ssadedin/bazam/README.md

 # Bazam

-A read extraction and realignment tool for next generation sequencing data
+A tool to extract read pairs from coordinate sorted BAM files.

+## What?

+If you've tried to use Picard SAMtoFASTQ or `samtools fastq` before and ended up unsatisfied, `bazam` might be what you wanted.

 ## Why?

+Getting read pairs out of most aligned sequencing files is hard, at least, harder than you would think.

 Most sequencing data is stored in coordinate sorted BAM files, because that's how most analyses want to use it.
-However, when reads are paired, seeing both reads of the pair at the same time also important for some applications.
-For example, if you want to realign the reads to a different genome reference, or do other actions such as trimming them based on overlap, etc., then you need this.
-Doing this when the reads are stored in coordinate order is unfortunately not easy.
-Most approaches involve leaving out some of the reads,  require re-sorting the BAM file (requiring substantial time and space) or are unacceptable slow.
-Bazam is a tool that efficiently extracts read pairs from BAM files that are stored in coordinate sorted order.
-In particular, Bazam makes it especially easy to realign reads to a new genome without any need for temporary intermediate files.
+However, when reads are paired, seeing both reads of the pair at the same time is required for some applications.
+For example, if you want to realign the reads to a different genome reference, or other processing such as trimming them based on overlap, etc., then you need this.
+However you will find (or at least, I found) there actually aren't any good tools to do this simple task (hence Bazam, which is a contraction of "bam to bam", based on one simple application, which is re-aligning existing reads to a new genome).

 ## Why is this hard?

 You might think this problem should be easy.
-However it's difficult because when stored in coordinate order the only efficient way to read the file is in coordinate order.
+However it's difficult because when reads are stored in coordinate order the only efficient way to read them is in that order.
 Yet a read's mate may be stored at a significant coordinate distance, meaning that to see both a read and it's mate you either need to do an expensive random lookup of each mate (too slow), or buffer reads in memory until their mate becomes available in the stream (too memory expensive).

 ## How Does Bazam Solve this?

-Bazam doesn't do any magic: it just carefully buffers reads using various different strategies for caching to try and minimise memory use.
-It is also careful designed to run fast so that it's probably faster than any downstream application (such as realignment) that you are trying to do on the data.
+Bazam doesn't do any magic: it just carefully buffers reads and uses various different strategies for caching to try and minimise memory use.
+Typically realigning a whole genome sample (130G or so of data) could require up to 16G of RAM to buffer reads.
+(Note that you can reduce this requirement by "sharding" - see below).
+Bazam is also carefully designed to run fast so that it's _probably_ faster than any downstream application (such as realignment) that you are trying to do on the data.
+If not, again, sharding is your answer (see below).

 ## Getting it